 - Peanut butter tip: If you have trouble getting peanut butter out of measuring cups, try rinsing the cup in hot water for a few seconds before adding the peanut butter.
 This will help it glide right out!

 - Storage: Place in an airtight container, using wax or parchment paper as needed to separate layers of brownies.
-Store on the counter or in the fridge for up to 5 days.
+Store in the fridge for up to 5 days.

 - Freezing: Let the brownies cool completely.
 Wrap each one in plastic wrap before placing in a freezer-safe bag or container.
 Freeze for up to 3 months.